 Tips for keeping your ears healthy and free from wax build-up

 The external auditory ear canal is lined with follicles of hair above the skin and below the skin lies glands that produce oily secretions called cerumen.
 Ear wax typically, self-clears from the ear thanks to the outward migratory growth of skin from the eardrum towards the opening of the ear canal.
 At the opening of the ear canal ear wax will either fall out on its own or be removed while washing.

-Should you desire to remove ear wax build up, consider using any number of FDA cleared softening agents and / or hydrogen peroxide.
+Should you desire to remove ear wax buildup, consider using any number of FDA-cleared softening agents and / or hydrogen peroxide.
 Simply laying your head flat and pouring a capful of hydrogen peroxide into your ear canal and allowing it to soak for two minutes once a month is typically enough to manage ear wax.
-For heavily impacted ears I recommend two times daily for four days to really soften up ear wax followed by a visit to the clinic for the use of the Earigator for complete wax removal.
-Obviously, if you have a history or eardrum perforations please do not put liquids in your ears as described above.
+For heavily impacted ears I recommend two times daily for four days to really soften up ear wax followed by a visit to the clinic for the use of the Earigator cerumen management for complete wax removal.
+Obviously, if you have a history of eardrum perforations please do not put liquids in your ears as described above.

 Ear wax removal no longer has to be scary or painful!
-Thanks to the Earigator you can now experience a Spa like procedure that is painless, fast and extremely effective at managing ear wax.
+Thanks to Earigator cerumen management, you can now experience a spa-like procedure that is painless, fast, and extremely effective at managing ear wax.